History Of The Club

 As a result we enjoy excellent entries virtually all the time with many riders coming back time after time, many of whom never miss one of our events.

 The Sunday series of trials – which always includes an event on Good Friday – are held over two courses.
-There is a easy Clubman route and a slightly harder clubman route which seems to be the most popular option we have yet found.
+There is a easy Clubman route and a slightly harder route for experts and also a 50/50 route which uses half of one course and half of the other course for those riders who wish for a slightly more difficult event without going totally on the hard route, which seems to be the most popular set of options we have yet found and which ties in well with most other clubs.

 Wednesday Evening Series

 All entries are taken at the start of each trial (with the exception of the national event) where riding numbers are issued.
-The entry fee for Sunday trials is £17 for all classes and for Wednesday evening trials £15.
+The entry fee for Sunday trials is £19 for all classes and for Wednesday evening trials £17 with a suitable reduced rate for very young riders in classes C and D who ride the shortened route.
 These entry fees cover all the costs associated with running trials and include the standard ACU insurance which is fully documented in the ACU Handbook (www.acu.org.uk).
 We make no secret of the fact that once the compulsory charges are met, we also pay landowners for the use of their land, we cover the cost of refreshments for observers and of course there is a small profit which the club retains for emergencies and the long term wish to buy our own land.

 Lancs County is always interested in hearing from riders and we are happy to answer any queries that you may have about most aspects of the sport.
 The contact details are available elsewhere on this site should you wish to contact us.